-This study's substantial changes in respondents' perceptions and care-seeking behaviors build upon previous literature to suggest film's efficacy for health education and promotion (Maharjan et al., 2022; Mweemba et al., 2021).
+This study builds upon previous literature to suggest film's efficacy for maternal health education and promotion by showing changes in respondents' perceptions and care-seeking behaviors (Maharjan et al., 2022; Mweemba et al., 2021).
 Understanding, confidence, and likelihood to seek care were all significantly interrelated, reiterating the importance of knowledge in promoting positive healthcare decisions (Peters et al., 2010).
-Comparing the mental health and family planning films demonstrates how individuals conceptualize their beliefs and practices on attaining optimal maternal health, both in mental and physical domains.
+Comparing the mental health and family planning film data demonstrates how individuals conceptualize their beliefs and practices on attaining optimal maternal health, both in mental and physical domains.
 Additionally, evaluating survey data across the two films is distinct since mental health is more taboo than family planning.
-Mental health challenges are considerably acknowledged less than physical health challenges, especially in lowand middle-income countries, however, there is an urgent need to normalize discussion on this topic (Hann et al., 2015; Harris et al., 2020).
+Mental health challenges are considerably less acknowledged than physical health challenges, especially in lowand middle-income countries, however, there is an urgent need to normalize discussion on this topic (Hann et al., 2015; Harris et al., 2020).

 Survey responses support this notion as lower confidence, understanding, and willingness to manage mental health were reported in comparison to seeking family planning services.
-These findings related to mental health data may be attributed to the lack of conversation on the topic and stigmatization that is deeply embedded into the culture and history of Sierra Leone, with only 1 instance being the Lunacy Act of 1902 (Hann et al., 2015; Harris et al., 2020).
+These findings related to mental health data may be attributed to the lack of conversation on the topic and stigmatization that is deeply embedded in Sierra Leone, with only one instance being the Lunacy Act of 1902 (Hann et al., 2015; Harris et al., 2020).
 Additionally, given the prevalence of patriarchal masculinity and widespread gender norms, men are often discouraged from prioritizing or even discussing their mental health (McLean, 2020).
-Nonetheless. mothers' responses interestingly suggest a significantly lower willingness to manage their mental health as compared to fathers.
+Nonetheless, mothers' responses interestingly suggest a significantly lower willingness to manage their mental health as compared to fathers.
 This highlights the need to encourage mothers to prioritize their well-being, particularly given the innate challenges of giving birth, entering motherhood, and the societal norms and pressure that coincide with this.
 Open conversations on mental health in community and healthcare settings should be frequent to work towards eradicating stigma on this topic.

 Correspondingly, previous focus groups conducted by Mothers of Sierra Leone reveal mothers' desire for increased paternal involvement throughout their pregnancy.
 Although patriarchal ideals are still rampant in Sierra Leone, motivating men to continue adopting roles that foster love and unity in families could improve paternal involvement, mental and physical health for both mothers and fathers, interpersonal relationships, and gender equity (Mclean, 2020).
 This analysis suggests that filmic content can inspire fathers to have an active role in supporting their partner through pregnancy in "contextually and culturally gendered ways" (Mclean, 2020).
-Altogether, the data reveal films are a captivating public health intervention with the potential for larger-scale implementation, particularly in low- and middleincome countries that are facing challenges such as, but not limited to, maternal mortality.
+Altogether, the data reveal films are a captivating public health intervention with the potential for larger-scale implementation, particularly in low- and middle-income countries that are facing challenges such as, but not limited to, maternal mortality.

 One limitation is the participants' lack of attention while viewing the film, potentially providing inaccurate data.
-To increase the study's validity, an attention-check question was incorporated in the pre- and post-intervention surveys.
-Similarly, maintain viewers' attention to the mental health film, only about six of eight minutes were shown.
-This sacrificed some relevant details, while still providing education on mental health and sentiments aiming to decrease stigma.
-In terms of screening the films, Krio and Temne are predominant alongside English, languages requiring translation of the films when necessary.
-Additional limitations include a small sample size and a time-consuming largely dependent process. translator's administration of surveys.
+To increase the study's validity, an attentioncheck question was incorporated in the preand post-intervention surveys.
+Similarly, to maintain viewers' attention to the mental health film, only about six of the eight minutes were shown.
+This approach omitted some relevant details but still conveyed essential information on mental health and de-stigmatization.
+In terms of screening the films, Krio and Temne are predominant languages alongside English, notably requiring translation of the films when necessary.
+Additional limitations include a small sample size and a time-consuming process, largely dependent on our translator's administration of surveys.
 This should be considered when establishing similar global health initiatives to ensure their sustainability.